-Cycling Glengariff Forest
+Cycling Glengariff Forest, Ireland

 Ride 1.8 kilometers gaining 234 meters at 13% average grade.

-Fantastic views of the southern Irish mountains on this ride at the southern end of the country.
+There are fantastic views of the southern Irish mountains on this ride at the southern end of the country.
 This climb is in Glengarriff Forest which is a nature reserve owned by the public.

 You may need GPS to help find this one - the road is not marked.

-This is a very narrow remote road.
+This is a very narrow, remote road.

 The first half of the climb is covered in thick trees.
 Then, suddenly, you leave the trees behind and views of the surrounding mountains unfold like an expensive postcard.
 Call me uncultured, but before I rode here, I had no idea that Ireland had such intense mountain displays like the one on the Glenariff Forest Road.
 Although short, this is a worthwhile detour to take during your time in Ireland.
 As for parking, if you drive to this remote climb, it will be difficult.
 The road at the bottom is narrow with no pullouts.
-The highway above is probably your best.
+The highway above is probably your best bet.
 There are a number of pull outs within a few miles of the climb finish point.

 There are some stunning views along the climb.

 Finish at the T intersection of L8976 and N71.

 This climb may not be one to go out of your way to do, but if you are in the area it is a fun, steep, little road with dense forests that we did not regret taking the time to experience.